-The Third Vice-President shall be responsible for Hospitality and shall act as hostess at all functions and be responsible for refreshments at the general meetings and any other Club functions as needed.
+c.
+Vice President Hospitality shall act as hostess at all functions and be responsible for refreshments at the general meetings and any other Club functions as needed.
+This office will oversee the Silent Auction and Student Services committees.

-The Fourth Vice-President shall be responsible for Communications.
-This position may be a dually held position: one responsible for Communications with all members of the Club and one for maintenance of the Club’s Website.

-The office of the Fifth Vice-President shall be the director of Finance.
-This position may be a dually held position: one responsible for Crafts and the other for Merchandise.
-Duties include the sale of items at all general meetings and special events held locally and in College Station (i.e., Parents’ Weekend, Boutique, etc.).
+d.
+Vice President Communications.
+The Vice President Communications will be responsible for all communications to club members, maintenance of the website, and social media.
+This office will oversee the Publicity committee. e.
+Vice President Fundraising.
+Duties include the sale of items at all general meetings and special events held locally and in College Station (i.e., Parents’ Weekend, Boutique, etc.) execution of any raffles, and any additional fundraising activities.
+This position will oversee the Crafts and Merchandise committees.

+fVice President Scholarships shall be responsible for scholarship applications as set forth in the Standing Rules and shall have served on the Scholarship Committee previously unless none of the previous committee members are able to serve.

 5. It shall be the duty of the Secretary to keep the minutes of all Executive Board and General Meetings.
-She shall have charge of all records and correspondence throughout the year.6.
-The Treasurer shall collect and deposit all dues, boutique proceeds, and other monies from fundraising events.
-She must present monthly and annual reports of all receipts and disbursements at Executive Board meetings.
-The Treasurer, the President and such other Board Member designated by the Board have the authority to write checks and expend money for the Club as instructed by the Executive Board.
-She shall prepare and submit a yearly budget for approval by the Executive Board.
-She must submit all records yearly for audit.
+The Secretary shall have charge of all records and correspondence throughout the year.
+This position will oversee the Chaplain.

+6. The Treasurer shall collect and deposit all dues, boutique proceeds, and other monies from fundraising events.
+The Treasurer must present monthly and annual reports of all receipts and disbursements at Executive Board meetings and prepare all required Federation forms.
+The Treasurer and the President have the authority to write checks and expend money for the Club as instructed by the Executive Board.
+The Treasurer shall prepare and submit a yearly budget for approval by the Executive Board.
+The Treasurer must submit all records yearly for audit.
 The Treasurer shall act as the compliance officer for the Club in regards to all federal, state and local filings.

 7. The Historian shall keep a record of the activities of the Club, furnish for publication items of general interest concerning the Club and its various activities, take and send pictures of various Club activities to the Communications director and Federation/District Liaison and perform such other duties as pertain to the office.
 She shall have the President’s scrapbook on display at the final meeting.
 She will ensure that copies of Club records (minutes, yearbook, and financial records) shall be sent to the Texas A&M University Cushing Library for archival purposes.

-8. The Scholarship Chairperson shall be responsible for scholarship applications as set forth in the Standing Rules and shall have served on the Scholarship Committee previously unless none of the committee members are able to serve.

-9. The Student Services Chairperson shall be responsible for the purchase of items for and distribution of student study kits prior to fall and spring semester exams.

-10. The Chaplain shall lead all devotionals and the Pledge of Allegiance.
-In case of the death of a student or Club member, she shall send flowers or cards.

-11. The Federation Representative shall attend the Federation meetings in the fall, winter and spring and make a report to the Board of each of the meetings.12.
-The ROH Chairperson is responsible for planning periodic activities and events for the ROH members.
+8. Moved to VP position above9.
+Moved to VP Hospitality above10.
+Moved to Secretary above8.
+The Federation Representative shall attend the Federation meetings in the fall, winter and spring, attend District meetings, and make a report to the Board of each of the meetings.
+When District Meeting hosting duties rotate to our Club, the Federation Representative shall be responsible for making all arrangements for the District Meeting.
+She shall make regular reports to the Executive Board and must receive Executive Board approval for arrangements and expenditures.

+12. Moved to Programs above

 ARTICLE VI – EXECUTIVE BOARD